 - Car parks 2 and 3 are reserved for USC staff.
 Swipe card access applies.
 All vehicles must hold a valid ePermit.
 (Daily eTickets are not applicable for these bays.)

-- The University fleet vehicle area at Facilities Management is reserved for USC fleet vehicles only, with a valid ePermit.
+- The University fleet vehicle area at Asset Management Service is reserved for USC fleet vehicles only, with a valid ePermit.